 A check carried out by a lender to establish your credit worthiness.
 Arrears will be shown, along with details of your financial history, any adverse credit, electoral roll information and details of previous searches.

-Your credit rating is a summary of the information found in your credit check.
+Your credit rating is a summary of the information found in your credit report.

 Money owed to a lender or other financial institution.